tanvir-git/odoo-documentation/content/applications/finance/fiscal_localizations/chile.rst

    :align: center
    :alt: DTE Status in SII and creation of DTE/XML

-The DTE Status is automatically updated by Odoo with a scheduled action that runs every day at night.
+The DTE Status is automatically updated by CoquiAPPs with a scheduled action that runs every day at night.
 To get a response from the SII immediately, press the :guilabel:`Send now to SII` button.

 Once the Delivery Guide is sent, it may then be printed by clicking on the :guilabel:`Print